 During the spring semester, students take part in a News21 issues seminar taught by Pauline Arrillaga, News21's executive editor.
 The seminar immerses students in the topic to be investigated by News21 in the summer and students do preliminary reporting.
 Fellows from schools outside of ASU participate in the seminar via Zoom.
 Non-ASU students may take the course for credit through their universities or join the course without enrolling.
 However, all fellows must fully participate and complete all work to the professor’s satisfaction.
 This year, the course will take place from Jan.
-11, 2024, through April 25, 2024.
-It is held on Thursdays for three hours, within the window of 10:30 a.m. and 2:20 p.m.
-Arizona time.
+16 through May 1, 2025.
+It is held on Thursdays for three hours – from 10:30 a.m. to 1:20 p.m.
+Pacific time.

-During the summer, fellows work full time out of a digital newsroom at the Cronkite School for 10 weeks, typically beginning in mid to late May and ending in late July or early August.
-Fellows receive a $8,000 stipend plus up to $3,000 for travel expenses.
+During the summer, fellows work full time out of a digital newsroom at the Cronkite School for 10 weeks, beginning in late May and ending in early August.
+Fellows receive an $8,000 stipend (subject to taxes) plus funding to travel to and from Phoenix and to report across the country.

 Students work under a team of veteran, Pulitzer Prize-winning editors to produce deep, multimedia reporting on a topic of national impact.
-See the 2023 project, America After Roe, here.
-Previous investigations have focused on hate groups, drinking water, police reform, health disparities, juvenile justice and gun rights, among other topics.
+See the 2024 project – “Fractured” – here.
+Previous investigations have focused on the reversal of Roe v.
+Wade, hate groups, drinking water, police reform, health disparities, juvenile justice and gun rights, among other topics.

 Applications should be emailed to Cronkite School Senior Associate Dean Rebecca Blatt at rebecca.blatt@asu.edu.

-Candidates are judged on the following criteria: quality of journalism (demonstrated storytelling and reporting skills); strength of recommendations from their schools; multimedia skills; investigative reporting skills; ability to work as a member of a team in an open, collaborative environment; and commitment to journalism as a career.
+Candidates are judged on the following criteria: quality of journalism (demonstrated storytelling and reporting skills); strength of recommendations from their schools; multimedia skills; investigative reporting skills; ability to work as a member of a team in an open, collaborative environment.
 Demonstrated special skills such as web development, design, photography, videography or data analysis also may weigh in the decision.

 Students may be asked to participate in a Zoom or phone interview before final selections are made.